FraidOfWater/Simple-Image-Sorter/README.md

         Better imageviewer window.
-(Correct scaling and Centering, removed scrollbars) Unlocked imageviewer panning (Allows panning and zooming while cursor not hovering over the image) Option to change where it centers (Config option, "viewer_y_centering") Added autodisplaying (Config option + Checkbox in GUI) (If you right click an image in the grid, it will turn blue, and any image that enters that index, will be automatically displayed in the imageviewer window.)
-        Changed Imageviewer window to always be on top.
+(Correct scaling and Centering, removed scrollbars) Unlocked imageviewer panning (Allows panning and zooming while cursor not hovering over the image) Option to change where it centers (Config option, "viewer_y_centering") Changed Imageviewer window to always be on top.

       Tweaks to destination window: